Anna Magnani: The Fugitive Kind

+The movie received mixed reviews and was a failure at the box office.

+Other Italian films

-The Wild, Wild Women (Nella Citta' L'Inferno, 1958) paired Magnani, as an unrepentant streetwalker, with Giulietta Masina in a women-in-prison film.
+Magnani continued to work in Italian movies. ...And the Wild Wild Women (Nella Città L'Inferno, 1958) paired her as an unrepentant streetwalker with Giulietta Masina, Federico Fellini's wife and star, in a women-in-prison film.

 Mamma Roma (1962)

 In Pier Paolo Pasolini's Mamma Roma (1962), Magnani is both the mother and the whore, playing an irrepressible prostitute determined to give her teenaged son a respectable middle-class life.
 Mamma Roma, while one of Magnani's critically acclaimed films, was not released in the United States until 1995, deemed too controversial 33 years earlier.
 By now, she was frustrated at being typecast in the roles of poor women.
 Magnani in 1963 commented, "I’m bored stiff with these everlasting parts as a hysterical, loud, working-class woman".